aqzas/QxMD2Rss/README.md

    python main.py
    ```

-4. The output xml files will in the same folder of main.py, named by Journal name, like GenomeBiology.rss.xml, the *.pk file is cache which prevent outpu.ting same article when updating
+4. The output xml files will in the same folder of main.py, named by Journal name, like GenomeBiology.rss.xml, the *.pk file is cache which prevent outputing same article when updating

 5. You can use **crontab** command to run the program automatically.